incountry/sdk-java/README.md

    private Integer maxHttpConnectionsPerRoute;
    /** Optional.
 If false - key1-key20 will be not hashed.
 Default is true */ private boolean hashSearchKeys = true;
    /** Optional.
-For using of a previously acquired oAuth token for OAuth2 authorisation or
+For using of a previously acquired oAuth token for OAuth2 authorization or
-    * for an external acquiring of oAuth2 tokens for OAuth2 authorisation */
+    * for an external acquiring of oAuth2 tokens for OAuth2 authorization */
    private OauthTokenAccessor oauthTokenAccessor;
    //...
 }